 I remember when methadone began to be widely available in the 60s.
 I was already an older gal then—not as far from a spring chicken as I am now, but older than most of the ladies on the stroll.
 What us dames discovered then was that a methadone clinic could be a knocked-up dopefiend’s best friend.

-Methadone and other long-acting opiates used in opiate substitution are far from pie in the sky- perfect treatments.
+Methadone and other long-acting opiates used in opiate substitution are far from pie-in-the-sky-perfect treatments.
 Methadone is actually many times more addictive than heroin—that is to say, methadone withdrawal lasts for months in comparison to the week that cold turkeying off heroin usually takes—and it comes with quite a number of side effects: it dries up a gal’s saliva, wreaking havoc on her pearly whites; it can really pile on the pounds (water weight, mostly); and sometimes it even affects cognition and causes depression.
 In fact, it’s the reason Ms. Harm Reduction got her falsies early, and she would be doing readers a disservice if she didn’t spill all about the ‘done.
-But make no mistake about it, ladies and gents, the availability of opiate substitution is a harm reduction must.
-As I’ve said, it is the best solution available in these old United States for an opiate user with a bun in the oven.
+But make no mistake about it, ladies and gents, the availability of opiate substitution is a harm reduction must, which offers the best outcome for treatment.
+As I’ve said, it’s also the best solution available in these old United States for an opiate user with a bun in the oven.

 The clinic will urine or swab test her every month for drugs, but their confidentiality policies means they’ll at least make a token effort to protect those results.
-But if the hospital finds drugs in her system when she’s giving birth, she’ll be drug tested every month by the state instead, and child protection agencies are going to get their claws on her custody situation.
+But if the hospital finds drugs in her system when she’s giving birth, she’ll be drug tested every month by the state instead, and your state’s child protection agency is going to get its claws in her custody situation.

-Anyway, most dopefiends who get on methadone stop using beyond the occasional chipping, so signing up for a clinic will protect your friend from that bad batch you’re worrying about, too, as well as reducing her injection use, which will address your fretting about her clean syringe supply as well.
+Anyway, most dopefiends who get on methadone stop using beyond the occasional chipping, so signing up for a clinic will protect your friend from that bad batch you’re worrying about, too.
+It will most certainly at least reduce her injection use, which will address your fretting about her clean syringe supply as well.
 But if we’re talking clean needles, the next step should help with that dratted problem, too: